ivanmanan/Tad-The-Therapist/README.md

 # To-Do List
-* Implement UI feature on starting a conversation with the LCDK --> This is triggered by Node.js detecting changes to a new text file in the LCDK -- let's call it output.txt --> If changes are deteted in the file, then sockets feed live data from the text file onto the conversation dialogue in React.js --- also uses the say.js package to output the voice response
-* Implement and test the save conversation POST request in `server.js`, `App.jsx`, and `Conversation.jsx`
+* Automate npm run build in node.js

 # Tad-The-Therapist
 Code for senior design project.
-Design project was broken down to two segments\: the LCDK and the web server.
+The design project was broken down into two segments\: the LCDK and the web server.